Bookrage001/osc/resources/docs/docs/editing-sessions.md

 - `Add tab`: create a new tab in selected container
 - `Delete`: delete selected tab or widget

-## Save
+## Open / Save

-When working on a sessions that has been loaded from the server's filesystem, it is possible to save it remotely.
-When doing so, all the other clients working on the same session will be reloaded automatically.
+By default, sessions are saved and opened on the server's filesystem.
+When saving a session opened by mutliple clients, these will reload the session file automatically.

+!!! note
     It is possible to limit this feature to specific client addresses by using the server's `--remote-saving` option.
 For example:
     `open-stage-control --remote-saving 127.0.0.1|192.168.0.10`

     Will disable remote saving except for the clients with ip addresses `127.0.0.1` (the server's local address) and `192.168.0.10`.

-## Save As
+## Import / Export

-Session can be exported as a `.json` file on the client's filesystem.
+Sessions can be exported/imported on the device's filesystem, doing so has a few limitations:

-## Load

-Loading a session file doesn't affect other clients.
+- the session's name won't appear in the window's title
+- the session won't be added to the session history

 ## Grid